Alien-Eye/BalanceBall2-PrivacyPolicy/index.md

   - Unity Diagnostics is a tool that helps us monitor and improve the stability, performance, and reliability of our game.
   - Unity Diagnostics collects data such as device information, operating system details, hardware specifications, crash logs, exception reports, performance metrics, and app usage patterns.
 This information is used solely for app functionality, diagnostics, and performance monitoring purposes.
   - Data is encrypted in transit.
-  - Collected data is anonymous and cannot be used to identify individual users.
   - Data cannot be deleted once collected.
   - For more information on the privacy practices of Unity Diagnostics, please visit the [Unity Privacy Policy website](https://unity.com/legal/game-player-and-app-user-privacy-policy)